Rxdgxn/GPGPU-Project-2026/README.md

 ```bash
 cmake --build build --config Release
 ```
-The above use command line for building the project, but you can also use graphical interface.
-I not remembering look at [UPB GFX configuration guide](https://ocw.cs.pub.ro/courses/pgapi/setup-framework) for more details.
+The above uses the command line for building the project, but you can also use the graphical interface.
+If not remembering, look at [UPB GFX configuration guide](https://ocw.cs.pub.ro/courses/pgapi/setup-framework) for more details.

 **Good luck with your implementation!
 If you have any questions, feel free to ask on Teams :)**